Jordan-Leuna/Verkettete-Liste-Implementierung/README.md

    - This could involve asking the user which phone number to delete and then removing it from the linked list, ensuring the list is properly updated and the memory is freed accordingly.

 ## License
 This program is free to use and modify.
-Please cite the Salsa20 algorithm if using this code in other projects.

 ## How to Compile and Run